What is the difference between Gold Filled vs Gold Plated?

 Gold filled jewelry can run anywhere from $30 up to $100 depending on the size and customization of the jewelry.
 If you can find a gold filled piece of jewelry for around the same price as plated, it is certainly recommended to go with gold filled, even if it means dishing out a few extra bucks.

 Solid gold is the most expensive type of gold jewelry you can buy.
 Solid and pure gold is 24k but 24k is much too soft to hold its shape and be worn as jewelry.
 Most solid gold jewelry pieces are made with a percentage of gold mixed with an alloy to give it strength.
 That is where the karat (or spelled carat internationally) comes in.
 The karat is the unit of measurement for how fine the gold is.
-The higher the number the more pure the gold is.
+The higher the number, the more pure the gold is.
 For example, a 10k piece of jewelry has a 10/24 ratio of gold or 41.66% gold.
 14k gold is 14/24 which comes out to 58.33% gold.
-The highest the karat the more expensive the piece will be.
+The higher the karat, the more expensive the piece will be.
 The solid gold we carry is 14k gold.

 - January 18, 2018